ejcervantes/SQL-Buddy/README.md

 ## 🔗 Deployment Links

+The deployed application simulates the database of a convenience store.
+It currently has three tables:
+- Customers: This table stores information about the company's customers.
+It contains personal data such as name and email address, registration date, and country of origin.
+- Products: This table contains information about the store's products, with values ​​such as price, stock, and category.
+- Sales: This table contains information about the store's orders, with information such as the order, product, date, and total purchase.

+It was developed in Spanish, but it can work with English questions too.
+For a better experience, I recommend using the Google Translate feature.

 You can interact with the deployed application directly through the following links:

 | Servicio          | Enlace de Despliegue                          |